Photo Post Production / Processing (Editing)

 This is pretty straight-forward.
 The number of final photographs I'm going to produce will highly influence the time to be taken, especially for photographs that require advanced editing.
 Each photograph may require, on average, 1.5 hours, depending on the skin conditions of the subject(s), the amount of skin revealed, the quality of makeup and hairstyling and many other factors.

-Therefore, the more advanced edited photographs the client needs, the longer time it may take to finish the photographs.
+To sum up, the more photographs with advanced editing the client needs, the longer time it will take to finish the photographs.

-It is not only time-consuming but also frustrating when no hair and makeup artist is involved, especially when the model does not have good complexion.
-The easiest and fastest way to solve the complexion problem is to blur out the model's face but it will give a fake feel to the photo.
+It is not only time-consuming but also frustrating when no professional hair and makeup artist (HMUA) is involved, especially when the model does not have good complexion.
+The easiest and fastest way to solve the complexion problem is to blur out the model's face but it will create a fake plastic look.
 This is what most girls are doing on their own photographs when free mobile phone applications are so common.
-My style is to go into details to remove tiny flaws and minimize the level of blurriness to be applied on the face - it just takes so much more time but can produce more natural photographs.
-Strands of hair cutting across the eyes and face usually gives me headaches.
+My style is to zoom in to remove tiny flaws and minimize the amount of blurriness to be applied on the face - it just takes so much more time but can produce more natural photographs.
+Strands of hair cutting across the eyes and face usually gives me the most headaches.

-The photographer, which is me, does make mistakes as well.
+The photographer, which is me, does make mistakes sometimes as well.
 Some "mistakes" are unavoidable due to various constraints.
-If there are problems such as lighting, I may take more time to figure out how to "save" the good photographs.
-The effort and time to be spent on PhotoShop will also be a lot more.
+I always try to spend time to figure out how to "save" the better photographs.
+Thus, my effort and time to be spent on the photo editing will also be a lot more.